elmish/react/README.md

 `lazyView` can be used with equattable models (most F# core types: records, tuples,etc).

-`lazyViewWith` can be used with types that don't implement `equality` constraint, such us types/instances coming from JS libraries, by passing the custom `equal` function that compares the previous and the new models.
+`lazyViewWith` can be used with types that don't implement `equality` constraint, such as types/instances coming from JS libraries, by passing the custom `equal` function that compares the previous and the new models.

 Usage:
 ```fsharp